In-Meeting Technical Assist. Notetaker. One Shortcut.

 What runs on-device vs. in the cloud?

-Speech recognition, diarization, and echo cancellation run on your Mac.
+Speech recognition, speaker separation, and echo cancellation run on your Mac.
 Speaker attribution, action items, summaries, and real-time suggestions require larger models than what can run locally with acceptable accuracy — so these are handled by cloud AI using transcript text only.
 Your data is never stored or used for training.
 See the technology page for the full breakdown.

 How do I get the best results?